 With links to a variety of resources just for your course, this guide is a great place to start your research!
 Remember that these are only some of the sources that may be useful to you.
 Have a question?
 Feel free to use the contact information in the sidebar!

 Narrow a search by using subject headings.
 Locate subject headings by looking at the descriptors associated with pertinent articles and books.

 Try these tips to narrow your search.

 Try both singular and plural forms of words (use a "+" sign in SocSciAbs to search both singular and plurals e.g. religion+).
 Use an "*" in Academic Search Premier to get a variety of word endings.

 If searching a compound word, try it as one word and as two words (e.g. rain forest or rainforest) to see which retrieves the most useful results.

-If searching a word with an internal dash, search it in each database with and without the internal dash (e.g. x-ray vs. x ray) to see which retrieves the most useful results.
+If searching a term with an internal dash, search the term in each database with and without the internal dash (e.g. x-ray vs. x ray) to see which retrieves the most useful results.

 Library Homepage | Quick Search